Freelance Social Media Managers

 Niche-Specific Content Templates

-Build a library of proven content templates for your chosen niche — the 5-7 formats that consistently drive engagement in that vertical, each with hook templates, pacing guidelines, and production specifications.
+Build a library of content templates for your chosen niche — the 5-7 formats with the clearest engagement signals in that vertical, each with hook templates, pacing guidelines, and production specifications.
 Walk into client meetings with ready-to-execute format recommendations backed by niche performance data.

 Use Cases